 Beat in the eggs and vanilla until well combined.

-With the mixer on low speed, gradually add the dry ingredient mixture and mix until well combined.
+With the mixer on low speed, gradually add the dry ingredients mixture and mix until well combined.

 Place the extra sugar for rolling into a small bowl, and unwrap kisses, if not already done.